 The Quilotoa Loop generally refers to a 124mi (200km) trek between the Sigchos and Quilotoa villages, the latter of which is approximately 90 minutes south of Latacunga in the Cotopaxi Province and two hours south of Quito.
 Many hikers, however, just do a day hike to see the breathtaking Quilotoa lake, which sits within an expansive caldera.

 The TelefériQo is a cable car that whizzes 4,100m (13,451ft) up the Pichincha volcano in around 10 minutes.
 Disembark at the top and you can either enjoy the views or start the trek to the summit.
 The route isn’t technical, but changeable weather and a high altitude mean you might feel more comfortable traveling with a guide.
 You can also camp here, but you’ll need to inform staff at the ticket office and at the arrival station.

 This crater of the extinct Pululahua volcano is regarded as the largest in South America – 4km (2.5mi) wide and 300m (984ft) deep.
 The fertile surface inside the crater itself is 2.4km (1.5mi) wide and is now used to grow crops.
 Take the bus to the equatorial monument, Mitad del Mundo, and another bus to the Reserva Geobotánica Pululahua.

 The breathtakingly beautiful crater lake with a little island in the middle is not only worth visiting itself but also provides the opportunity to enjoy some bird- and butterfly-watching along the way.
 The entrance is nearly an hour outside the city Otavalo, two hours north of Quito.
-The hike takes about four hours, so to take enough sunblock, water, and snacks.
+The hike takes about four hours, so take enough sunblock, water and snacks.